Gabito meets Pacifica . . .

 The FY2018 financial statements are likely to be treated the same way, according to the auditor at the M19Aug Audit Cttee.
 Please see the next note.

-The statements are effectively worthless – in fact it’s worse, because their only worth is deleterious to Pacifica, telling the reader that that year’s financial records & supporting documentation were so incomplete that the auditors couldn’t offer an opinion about the statements.
-Given their status, the FY2017 statements can’t be used for any grant applications or sent to potential donors.
+The statements are effectively worthless – their only worth is deleterious to Pacifica, telling the reader that that year’s financial records & supporting documentation were so incomplete that the auditors couldn’t offer an opinion about the statements.
+The FY2017 statements can’t be used for any grant applications or sent to potential donors.
 I have examined this in more detail at https://pacificaradiowatch.home.blog/2019/07/19/fy2017-auditor-refuses-to-declare-that-the-statements-are-materially-accurate/

 Worryingly, half a dozen or so members of PNB cttees, speaking publicly, haven’t grasped this.

-“I would imagine though, for the 2018, you’re still going to receive a disclaimer given that, that the [pensions] progress is really, urgh, to my knowledge, is, um, only been complete, I guess, for 2015 & 2016 [not true: the most advanced audit is the 2015, & that’s only in draft], so, um, you know, really making sure we can see in, um, you know – once those reports are finalised I can kind of take a look as well, to see if there’s any way we can certainly lift that disclaimer, but I would anticipate right now you’re still probably going to be receiving a disclaimer in 2018, um, because, um, you know, those, those, those [pension] audits are still in progress”20:05, my emphases, https://kpftx.org/archives/pnb/audit/190819/audit190819a.mp3
+“I would imagine though, for the 2018, you’re still going to receive a disclaimer given that, that the [pensions] progress is really, ur, to my knowledge, is, um, only been complete, I guess, for 2015 & 2016 [not true: the most advanced audit is the 2015, & that’s only in draft], so, um, you know, really making sure we can see in, um, you know, once those reports are finalised I can kind of take a look as well, to see if there’s any way we can certainly lift that disclaimer, but I would anticipate right now you’re still probably going to be receiving a disclaimer in 2018, um, because, um, you know, those, those, those [pension] audits are still in progress”20:05, emphases added, https://kpftx.org/archives/pnb/audit/190819/audit190819a.mp3

 To repeat, a disclaimer has a damning consequence for Pacifica: the financial statements offered by Pacifica for that year’s financial performance cannot be relied upon by a possible grantor, such as the Corporation for Public Broadcasting (CPB), or any large donor.
 Pacifica will have to wait for Jan or Feb2020 at the earliest, when the FY2019 auditor’s report may be published.
 This reality hasn’t been recognised in any public meeting of the PNB & its cttees.